Aced107/nvim/README.md

-# 💤 LazyVim
+# NeoVim Config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+My .config/nvim/ built from the LazyVim Template